ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 - Duration: March 2022 - Present

 ### Data Engineering
-**'Creation of Data Lake, Operational Data Store, Data Hub and Data Marts from the scratch' & 'Views and Extracts Generation'**
+**'End-to-end development of Operational Data Store, Data Hub, Data Marts and Data Lakes' & 'Views and Extracts Generation'**
-- Migrated on-prem big data ETL processes to cloud, by creating storage event and schedule triggered pipelines with medallion architecture in Azure using PySpark notebooks
+- Migrated on-prem big data ETL processes to cloud, by creating storage event and schedule triggered pipelines with medallion architecture in Azure using Python, SQL and PySpark
 - Implemented pre-load, data quality, and data control checks
 - Performed data cleaning and applied transformations on parquet and CSV big data feeds
 - Implemented change data capture (CDC) process to store transformed data with SCD Type 2 implementation
-- Created Data Marts by creating dynamic pipelines to selectively fetch data by joining multiple source tables and apply transformations, to generated PII masked views and extracts as per business requirements
+- Developed Data Marts by creating dynamic pipelines to selectively fetch data by joining multiple source tables and apply transformations, to generated PII masked views and extracts as per business requirements
 - Implemented dynamic pipeline status email notification functionality using Azure Logic Apps and Web Activity
 - Optimized pipelines by applying conditional activity runs to reduce average runtime by 38%
 - Identified and implemented automation strategies for manual and repetetive tasks (like SQL queries creation) to save team's time and efforts